TheKola/LLM_Exploration_OpenAI/README.md

 - Choose a company from the dropdown menu.
 - Enter your question in the chat input.
 - Chat with the chatbot to get information about the selected company.
-- Select the "JSON Response" option from the side menu to get the answer in JSON format.